yazid-hoblos/SOLARIS/biomera/README.md

 Key design goals: safety (no hidden interactive prompts), reproducibility (Docker), and explainability (the agent returns both an apology/explanation and the raw terminal output when commands fail).

 ## Repository structure
-Top-level overview (most relevant folders and files):

-- `biomera/` — BIOMERA chatbot code and Dockerfile (this folder).
-Key files:
-	- `main.py` — chat loop / agent orchestration and LLM integration.
+The `biomera/` folder contains the chatbot agent, web UI assets and supporting runtime directories.
+Current layout (folders and notable files):

-	- `api.py` — lightweight Flask API used by the web UI.
+- `api.py` — Flask-based HTTP API used by the web UI.
-	- `cli.py` — CLI entrypoint for running the agent locally.
+- `cli.py` — command-line entrypoint to start the agent interactively.
+- `main.py` — main chat/agent orchestration loop used in CLI mode.
-	- `Dockerfile` — Docker image used for Render and production builds (install system deps such as HMMER).
+- `Dockerfile` — Docker image definition for production/Render builds.
-	- `README.md` — this file.

-- `model/` — LLM adapter implementations (local and online options).
+- `start_gui.sh` and `GUI_README.md` — helper script and notes to start the optional GUI.
+- `bioprod.log` — runtime log file (generated at runtime).
+- `requirements.txt` — Python dependencies for the BIOMERA service.

-- `config/` — configuration files (LLM settings, tool definitions, prompts).
-Important files:
+- `config/` — configuration files for the agent (LLM settings, prompts, tool definitions).
-	- `config/config.json` — central BIOMERA configuration (which model to use, executor choices).
-	- `config/prompt.txt` — default system prompt for the agent.
+- `model/` — LLM adapter / model integration code used by BIOMERA.

-- `sandbox/` — sandboxed execution helpers and safety wrappers used when running untrusted commands locally.
+- `sandbox/` — sandboxed execution helpers and safety wrappers used when running commands.

-- `tests/`, `results/`, `modeling/`, `cyanobacteria_proteomes/` — supporting test data, example outputs and models (not required to run BIOMERA but useful for development and validation).
+- `utils/` — BIOMERA helper utilities (small scripts used by the agent and API).

+- `public/` — static web assets (HTML/CSS/JS) for the web UI.
+- `workspace/` — agent workspace (user session files, generated artifacts).

+This README documents the BIOMERA components; if you expect additional files or a different layout please tell me and I will adjust the documentation accordingly.

 ## How to run